AverageMCmoddev/Terminal-solver/README.md

-# F7 Terminal-solver
+# F7 Terminal-solver. a mod to help you with terminals
-# A MOD TO HELP YOU DO TERMINALS